chatatechnologies/dql-marketplace-app/README.md

 ### Install the Application

-#### Create the namespace, configmap and secrets required for the Application

 #### Create namespace in your Kubernetes cluster

 If you use a different namespace than `default`, run the command below to create